byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 *Voila "Bokashi Bran"*

-#### *Making Serum = E/M*
+#### *Home Ferment Bokashi Serum = E/M*

-**1) Rice Water**
+*Two Options*

+**Option 1) Rice Water and Milk Ferment**

 - To Make Rice Water:

 - 1:2 rice to water ratio, soak rice for about 15 minutes, stir vigorously then strain and ferment the water in a open air vessel with a secured cloth cover to allow exposure to the air for 5 - 8 days. (rice can be cooked and consumed)

-**2) Home ferment Kefir Milk Whey or Sauerkraut Juice**
+**Next combine:**

-[Kefir Milk](./kefirMilkAlchemy.md) Whey comes from straining kefir milk through cloth to separate the milk solids from the liquid whey.
-If neither whey or sauerkraut juice is available then add 1 part fermented rice water to 10 parts whole milk, cover and allow to ferment 10 - 14 days.
+- 1 part fermented rice water to 10 parts whole milk, cover and allow to ferment 10 - 14 days.
 The ferment will separate into three distinct layers.
 Use a turkey baster or some such device to retrieve the middle layer.

-**Next combine:**

-**1 part rice water : 10 parts Kefir Whey, sauerkraut juice or above milk/rice culture**

 - Bottle, cap and store in a cool dark place.

 - For long storage of bokashi serum add a little molasses.

+**Option 2) Home ferment Kefir Milk Whey or Sauerkraut Juice**

+[Kefir Milk](./kefirMilkAlchemy.md) Whey comes from straining live cultured home fermented kefir milk through cloth to separate the milk solids from the liquid whey.
+If neither whey or sauerkraut juice is available then use above method.

 #### *Inside the Bokashi Bucket*